About

 Each article is classified as:

 Articles published in journals known to be included in widely used indices, such as Web of Science, are labeled as such.
-These labels are a work-in-progress and likely incomplete at this time.
+These labels are a work-in-progress.
+However, to my knowledge, every article indexed in the following databases has been labeled as such:

 Similar projects

-Other researchers, most notably Dr. Guillaume Cabanac (Institut de Recherche en Informatique de Toulouse), have compiled examples of undeclared AI.
-Where these are known to overlap with Academ-AI, their work is noted and linked on the relevant page.
+Other researchers, notably Dr. Guillaume Cabanac (Institut de Recherche en Informatique de Toulouse), have compiled examples of undeclared AI.
+The list of such papers on Retraction Watch, based on Dr. Cabanac’s search strategy, was used to identify many of the items listed on this website.

 Contact